jpls10190/Bwlabel-function/README.md

-# BwLabel function for Python
+# BwLabel function for Python - Binary object detection

 This script processes binary images to identify and analyze objects within them.
 It computes various properties such as area, bounding box, centroid, orientation, eccentricity, perimeter, aspect ratio, solidity, and extent.
 Additionally, it provides interactive visualization and property saving options.